Whether you’re planning large professional conferences or small speaking events, event planning is a fast-paced, stressful business.

 - Delegate when necessary.
 Consider hiring a project manager to help manage tasks.
 We’ve already talked about hiring marketing personnel, assistants, and event staff, but sometimes you need a second in command.
 Don’t be afraid to hire a project manager and delegate tasks when necessary.

 - Set up a waste management and recycling plan for the event.
 The green trend is here to stay.
 That means having a waste management and recycling plan is now a necessity in event planning.
 Giving one of your staff members the responsibility of waste management and recycling or even creating a waste management team is the best way to get this done.
-Don’t underestimate the power of going green at events; a lot of top companies are heading that direction.
+Don’t underestimate the power of going green at events; a lot of top companies are heading in that direction.
 Take Oracle for example, as a part of their “green” initiative at their Code One event.
 They added a plant-conscious menu, carbon footprint reduction lessons, and a way for guests to donate food to charity.

 - Try an event run-through.
 Having a run-through about two weeks before the actual event can be extremely helpful if you’re planning a high-stakes event.
 When the pressure is on, you want everything to be as smooth as possible, organizing your staff for a run-through of the event will prevent gaffes and help improve your timeline for the day.